Psykotikism/Mutant_Tanks/README.md

 12. Is there any way to exempt admins from the cooldown mentioned in question #11?

-Yes, assign admins the `mt_admin` override.
+Yes, assign admins the `mt_adminversus` override.

 Example:

 ```
 Overrides
 {
-	"mt_admin"		"z" // All admins with the "z" (Root) flag are exempted from cooldowns.
+	"mt_adminversus"		"z" // All admins with the "z" (Root) flag are exempted from cooldowns.
 }
 ```